v-fox/live_opensuse_hsf/README.md

 ⊙ Some specialty apps that were not included but you may be interested in installing manually
 * music works
-  * ardour3, rosegarden, qtractor, hydrogen, mixxx, rakarrack, OpenOctaveMidi
+  * ardour3, rosegarden, qtractor, hydrogen, mixxx, rakarrack, OpenOctaveMidi, vmpk
 * high-quality midi playback
   * fluid-soundfont-gs, fluidsynth, qsynth, kmid
 * video editing